-The primary goal of the university’s Office of Advancement is to build strong and lasting relationships with our alumni, parents and friends, educating them about the role of private support in furthering our mission, and encouraging them to give in support of our continued commitment to providing the best education possible to our students.
+The primary goal of the Office of Advancement is to build strong and lasting relationships with our alumni, parents and friends, educating them about the role of private support in furthering our mission, and encouraging them to give in support of our continued commitment to providing the best education possible to our students.
 Annual gifts make up a significant part of the financial aid we are able to provide to our students.
-In fact, three out of every four students receive much-needed assistance from our Annual Scholarship Fund.
+In fact, three out of every four students receive much-needed assistance from our Ozarks Annual Fund.
 You can give to a specific scholarship fund, request that your gift support students in a specific department, or simply ask that your gift be used where it is needed most.

 Here are just some of the heartfelt reasons why University of the Ozarks alumni give back to their alma mater:

 …with a grateful heart for the sense of values, the academic preparation, and the social awareness that we obtained while students at this institution.

 - – Bill and Bettye Aydelott, Classes of 1953 and 1955

 …I have been extremely impressed in the people and the direction they have taken the University.

 …for the tremendous experiences we enjoyed at Ozarks which continue to mark our lives today.

 - – Rev. Dr. Ralph and Betty Ehren, Classes of 1955 and 1953